 The joy exhibited by the children was only part of the story.
 As we found out more and more about this particular centre, we were told that many of those who had graduated previously had moved from desperate poverty to living fulfilling lives.
 Three graduates have become doctors, four have become lawyers, others have started their own businesses and the list just went on.

 The love the staff at the centre have for each child was obvious.
 The fact that they could point at photos of many previous graduates and tell us what they were now doing and about how many children they now had showed that this was no passing interest.
 They are fully invested in the very best outcomes for each and every one of the children they serve.

 I wonder what potential is hiding in each of the children we met today.
 I wonder how different their lives would have been if they didn’t have someone somewhere else in the world who loved them enough to sponsor them.

 I wonder what potential will remain undiscovered simply because there are not enough sponsors for every child who deserves a chance to be released from poverty.
-Will you consider sponsoring a child through Compassion today?Friends share .... so if you enjoyed reading "Welcome … We Love You" please consider sharing the love by sharing the post using the buttons above.
+Will you consider sponsoring a child through Compassion today?Friends share .... so please consider sharing "Welcome … We Love You" using the buttons above.
 Thanks.